Valentina Stipančević

 Valentina Stipančević (born 29 February 1992) is a Croatian football forward, who plays for ŽNK Rijeka-Jack Pot and the Croatia national team.

 Club career

 Stipančević started her career in the youth of the ŽNK Amazonke Nova Gradiška.
 In Summer 2009, she left her hometown Nova Gradiška and moved to ŽNK Viktorija.
-She has played in 18 games for ŽNK Dinamo-Maksimir in the 1st HNL since 2011.
+She has played in 18 games for ŽNK Dinamo-Maksimir in the 1st HNL in the 2011–2012 season.
 She then moved to ŽNK Rijeka in Summer 2012.

 International career

 Stipančević is a national player for Croatia.
 She made her senior international debut against Serbia on 16 August 2012.

 Personal life

 Her younger sister, Maja, also played a few matches for the Croatian football national team.